Skip to content

 Nothing to do if you are already on the beta

-1.0.0-rc.0 is a version bump from beta.7.
-If you were on ^1.0.0-beta.7, upgrading is a lockfile change and a good night's sleep.
-We moved @daloyjs/core, create-daloy, and the JSR package @daloyjs/daloy together, as always, and every create-daloy template now pins @daloyjs/core@^1.0.0-rc.0.
+The release candidate is a straightforward upgrade from the beta.
+Updating is a lockfile change and a good night's sleep.
+We moved@daloyjs/core, create-daloy, and the JSR package @daloyjs/daloy together, as always, and every create-daloy template points at the matching core package.
 A plain install gets you the RC, no dist-tag archaeology required:

 bash